kpraveenkumar19/TorrentX/README.md

 ## TorrentX

-Simple, educational BitTorrent client written in Java 17.
+Simple, educational BitTorrent client written in Java.
 TorrentX can download files from a `.torrent` file or a magnet link.
 It implements a minimal subset of the BitTorrent protocol end-to-end: parsing bencode, tracker announce, peer handshake, interest/unchoke, block requests, and piece hash verification.

 ### Features
 - **.torrent download**: Parse bencoded metadata, announce to tracker, connect to a peer, request blocks, and write the final file to your `~/Downloads` directory.